 10:00 – 11:00

-After the temple, walk the short distance to the river and catch a cheap (THB4), regular (every 15mins) ferry across the river.
+After the temple, walk the short distance to the river and catch a cheap (THB4), regular (every 15mins) ferry across the Chao Praya River.
 From there, catch one of the tourist ferries towards Phra Arthit pier which will leave you a fifteen minute walk from the lunchtime stops in either Soi Rambuttri or Khao San Rd.
 The ferry is a brilliant activity for children, it won’t be busy at this time and it gives them (and you) a brief lull to sit down and catch their breath.
 It’s fascinating to see the city float past and the river lets you see parts of it that you’d miss sat in a traffic jam.
-Just remember that the ferries aren’t especially health and safety orientated so do keep an eye on the kids 😉
+Just remember that the ferries aren’t especially health and safety orientated so do keep hold of your little ones.

 11:00 – 12:00

 We’re approaching nap (or chill) time but first there is time for some lunch.
 Two areas stand out in this part of town – Soi Rambuttri and Khao San Rd.
 You’ll have probably heard of the latter (you may even have spent a few drunken hours here in a previous life #nojudgement) but all of the partying and excess happens much later in the evening – around lunchtime it’s actually quite a chilled out place to spend an hour, with lots of street food and child friendly (think high-chair!) restaurants.
 Our choice would be the Soi Rambuttri – fifteen minute walk from the river, super-chilled restaurants, less traffic and beautiful little shops to look around.
 Pick a comfy seat, ask for a high-chair and order whatever the kids want – they (and you) have earned it.
 Go on, have a beer 😉

 Walk, taxi or tuk-tuk back to the hotel, put on the AC, draw the curtains, put the kids in bed and… chill.
 A busy morning but an what an amazing one.

 14:30 – 16:30